lsst-sqre/sqr-017/index.rst

    **This technote is not yet published.**

-   This technote describes the design of the metric and specification system that the new validation framework will use.
+   This technote describes the design of the Metric and Specification system that the new validation framework will use.

 Frossie's design principles
 ===========================

 * Metric something something of code.
 (FIXME)
 * Implement as a thin shim over what will become a Butler put.
-* UX for metric developers: make it as easy as possible for a developer to define a new metric and measurements appear in SQUASH and be monitored.
+* UX for Metric developers: make it as easy as possible for a developer to define a new ``Metric`` and ``Measurements`` appear in SQUASH and be monitored.

 The validate_base 2.0 data model
 ================================